 SFPP has a transfer agreement in place with the Local Authorities Pension Plan (LAPP) and the Royal Canadian Mounted Police (RCMP) Pension Plan.
-If you have earned prior service with LAPP or the RCMP Pension Plan, you may be eligible to transfer that service in order to increase your pensionable service with SFPP.
+If you have earned service with LAPP or the RCMP Pension Plan, you may be eligible to transfer the associated benefit entitlement into SFPP in order to increase your pensionable service with SFPP.

 Pensionable service is a factor in the formula used to calculate your SFPP pension—the more pensionable service you have, the higher your pension payments and the sooner you may be eligible to begin collecting your SFPP pension.
-If this is something you’re interested in, you can submit a transfer application through the Secure Mailbox on mypensionplan.ca, by mail, or by fax.
+If you’re interested in transferring, you can submit a transfer application through the Secure Mailbox on mypensionplan.ca, by mail, or by fax.

 If you have service with a Registered Pension Plan other than LAPP or the RCMP Pension Plan, or you missed the deadline to transfer service under a transfer agreement, you may be able to purchase all or some of that service under SFPP.
 Read more about Buying Service.

 All pension plans are "priced" differently.
-The benefit earned in LAPP or in the RCMP Pension Plan might not match the cost of buying the same amount of service in SFPP.
-If your previous plan benefit costs at least as much as the SFPP benefit, you will not have to pay anything more, and the full amount of service will be credited to SFPP.
+The benefit you earned in LAPP or in the RCMP Pension Plan might not match the cost of buying the same amount of service in SFPP.
+If your previous plan benefit is at least equal to the cost to purchase service under SFPP, you will not have to pay anything more, and the full amount of service will be credited to SFPP.

 If the cost of buying SFPP service is more than the benefit from LAPP or the RCMP Pension Plan, the difference is called a shortfall.
-If you proceed with the transfer, you'll receive credit for only a portion of the LAPP service, and you'll have the option to buy the service associated with the shortfall.
+If you proceed with the transfer, you'll receive credit for only a portion of the LAPP or RCMP Pension Plan service.
+You will have the option to buy the service associated with the shortfall.
 Paying for this shortfall means you will have a larger SFPP pension and you may be eligible to retire earlier than if you did not buy the service.
 Once your transfer is complete, we will send you a package with the details about buying the shortfall service before you decide.

 Please note: Transferring your benefit entitlement from LAPP or the RCMP Pension Plan could have tax consequences.
-For service after 1989, in order to proceed with your transfer, the tax rules require you to have adequate RRSP room for Past Service Pension Adjustment (PSPA) to be certified.
+For service after 1989, in order to proceed with your transfer, the tax rules require you to have adequate RRSP room for the associated Past Service Pension Adjustment (PSPA) to be certified.

 Effect on Your Pension

-Using the online Pension Estimator, compare 2 estimates (1 with the transferred service and 1 without) to understand the impact transferring service might have on your pension.
+Using SFPP’s online Pension Estimator, compare two estimates (one with the transferred service and one without) to understand the impact transferring service might have on your pension.

-Bear in mind that your salary during the purchased years may also affect your Highest Average Salary.
+Keep in mind that your salary during the transferred-in years may also affect your Highest Average Salary.

 Transferred Service Upon Leaving the Plan

-If you leave the Plan before turning 55 (and before you have 25 years of service) and choose to take your funds out of the Plan, your purchased service will not be used to calculate your Commuted Value (CV).
-Instead, you will receive a refund of what you paid to buy the service, plus interest.
+If you leave SFPP before turning 55 (and before you have 25 years of pensionable service) and choose to take your funds out of the Plan, your transferred-in service will not be used to calculate your Commuted Value (CV).
+Instead, you will receive a refund of the amount transferred from LAPP or the RCMP Pension Plan, plus interest.
 Please note that because the transferred-in service is not used to calculate a CV, you might not be considered vested in SFPP after that service has been excluded.